ShoutingEagle/blogging_app/README.md

 # blogging_app

     - Biggest mistake / learing
-    Not Plan the project
+        Not Planning the project
             UI needs to planned first
             Then the code structure
-        And always stick to the plan no matter what, because a small change in UI or feature may cause you your entire code to change
+            And always stick to the plan no matter what, because a small change in UI or feature may cause you to change your entire code (portion of your project)

 - Problems to be fixed

 1. Write and article page